 Tree Diagrams

-To generate tree diagrams that look neat and consistent every time, you can use the <pl-figure> tag along with a function in server.py to dynamically generate the figure.
-First, copy this code template into your question.html file:
+To generate tree diagrams that look neat and consistent every time, you can use the following online Jupyter notebook: binary-tree-visualizer.

 class TreeNode: